passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">The application development was also
 </span>an opportunity for us to contribute to the Zephyr project.

-The STM32F429 microcontroller features two bxCAN peripherals: CAN 1 (in primary mode) and CAN2 in secondary mode.
-Even if you use only CAN2, the CAN1 clock must still be enabled because both share internal resources like SRAM and the receive filters.

-In our case, we used CAN2, but due to a Zephyr regression, only the CAN2 clock was enabled.
-This caused CAN2 not to work properly.
+Due to a Zephyr regression, one of the CAN controller clocks was not enabled, so the peripheral didn’t work properly.

    We found and fixed the issue, and following Amarula’s approach, we upstreamed the patch to share it with the community.

-While waiting for the patch to be accepted, we applied a temporary fix in the stm32f429i_dis1.overlay file, <span style="color: red; font-weight: bold;">without changing Zephyr's code.</span>
+While waiting for the patch to be accepted, we applied a temporary fix in the dst overlay file, <span style="color: red; font-weight: bold;">without changing Zephyr's code.</span>

-Once the patch was accepted upstream, we removed the overlay fix and updated Zephyr's version in west.yaml to the first release including our fix.
+Once the patch was accepted upstream, we removed the overlay fix and updated Zephyr's version the manifest to the first release including our fix.

 <span style="color: red; font-weight: bold;">We can also mention that</span> we
 upstreamed patches to improve and fix the board’s documentation.
 While these were